-29 As measured by monthly percentage of total bed days that are non-acute.
+26 As measured by monthly percentage of total bed days that are non-acute.
 Information about the percent of patients not needing hospital level of care is available upon request.

-Goal Four: By June 30, 2020, 18, 50% of people who experience a transition from a segregated setting will engage in a person-centered planning process that adheres to the Person-Centered, Informed Choice and Ttransition protocols that meet the principles of person-centered planning and informed choice.
-Adherence to the transition protocol will be determined by the presence of the ten elements from the My Move Plan Summary document listed below in 100% of the plans.
+Goal Four: By June 30, 2020, 100% of people who experience a transition will engage in a process that adheres to the Person-Centered, Informed Choice and Transition protocol.
+Adherence to the transition protocol will be determined by the presence of the ten elements from the My Move Plan Summary document listed below.
+[People who opted out of using the My Move Summary document or did not inform their case manager that they moved are excluded from this measure.]